Memphis law student who grew up watching “Jeopardy!” is second Memphian this month to appear on the show

-MEMPHIS, Tenn. – A University of Memphis Law student and American history buff will get to show off his knowledge Friday on “Jeopardy!”
+MEMPHIS, Tenn. – A University of Memphis Law student and American history buff will get to show what he knows Friday on “Jeopardy!”

-Trenton Woodley is the second Memphian this month to appear on the popular CBS show.
+Trenton Woodley is the second Memphian this month to appear on the popular CBS quiz show.

 Memphis woman fulfilling lifelong dream with ‘Jeopardy!’ appearance